A credit report is one of those things that most people know exists, but don’t think about until they’re applying for something, like a credit card.

 How Far Back Does a Credit Report Go?

-One of the most common questions people ask is ‘How far back does a credit report go?
-In most cases, information stays on your credit report for six years.
+One of the most common questions is how far back a credit report goes.

 Missed payments